Over/Under Goals Calculator

 Tips and Strategies

-• Compare to sharp bookmaker prices.
-The closing line (final odds before kick-off) at Pinnacle or Asian bookmakers is the most efficient market price for totals.
+- Compare to sharp bookmaker prices.
+The closing line (final odds before kick-off) at sharp bookmakers or Asian operators is the most efficient market price for totals.
 If your model agrees with that price, your edge is likely small.